CBergerEPFL/maitrise/src/ReadMe.md

         - ** Test_TSD_article.ipynb ** : This notebook contain codes to reproduce the Time Series Dimensions or TSD SQA index, as presented in the following article : [Estimating the level of dynamical noise in time series by using fractal dimensions](https://www.sciencedirect.com/science/article/pii/S0375960116000177).
 Each cells indicate which function and which part of the article is reproduced.
 The TSD is applied on real ECG data.
 Notes : in the *shared_utils* folder, you must have the *Time_series_dimensions_calculus.py* to run this jupyter notebook.

         - **Attractor_shuffling.ipynb** : This notebook applies the TSD to attractors.
 To run this, you must run before the **create_attractor.ipynb** notebook.
 It then apply  all the methods in the previous article to attractors selected and attempt to reproduce the results obtained in the latter.
 Note : though functions necessary to run this notebook is already present in it, we recommend that you use *Time_series_dimensions_calculus.py* in the *shared_utils* folder.

+    - in the **shared_utils** folder :
+        - **utils_parallel.py** : This python file allows the computation of 2D and 3D chaotic system at specific initial conditions.
+The attractors that are computed are indicated in the file.

+        -**Time_series_dimensions_calculus.py** : This python file coontains all the functions for the implementation of the TSD methods proposed by the previous.